 Secondary Service Connection for Secondary Conditions to Tinnitus

 A secondary service-connected condition is one that resulted from a separate condition that is already service-connected.
 For example, if a veteran is service-connected for tinnitus and later develops one of the above-mentioned conditions as a result, they may be eligible for secondary service connection.
 Filing a claim for conditions secondary to tinnitus involves the same process as filing any claim for service connection.
 Specifically, veterans will fill out and submit VA Form 21-526 – an original claim for service connection.
-Veterans may do so online using the eBenefits portal, in person at their local Regional Office, or with help from a veterans’ advocate.
+Veterans may do so online, in person at their local Regional Office, or with help from a veterans’ advocate.
 Importantly, there is certain evidence that veterans should include with their claims for secondary service connection.